 New York City has dozens of weekly markets, seasonal fairs and flea markets to choose from and, as is our custom, much of our time in the Big Apple was spent checking out all of the New York City flea markets and food markets.
 If you’re headed to New York and are looking for a way to soak up the city, our detailed list of the markets in New York City (plus two honorary mentions) is a great place to start:

-The Five Best Markets in New York City
+The Six Best Markets in New York City

 5 Union Square Greenmarket

 Set right on Union Square, this market has some of Broadway’s most historic buildings as its backdrop.
 Union Square Greenmarket is a paradise for health-conscious eaters – with locally made yogurt and honey, grass fed beef, organic fruits and vegetables, artisan breads and vegan muffins.
 If you come in the afternoon before the market shuts down, you’ll be able to find some of the best deals.
 Obviously, the variety of produce is much bigger in the summer and fall months, but the market is open year-round.

 When the Greenmarket initiative started in 1976, there were only 12 farmers – today, there are over 230 farmers who belong to the Greenmarket network, the biggest farmers market network in the US which has 54 markets in New York City alone.
 Union Square Greenmarket even made CNN’s Top Ten Fresh Markets In The World.

 4 Brooklyn Flea